The Reading Room (Registered Charity No. 300882)

 The Reading Room is a village facility for all to use, subject to booking conditions being met.

-The Reading Room was registered as a Charity on 30 January 1940.
+The Reading Room was registered as Charity number 300882 on 30 January 1940.
 The building is owned by the Parish Council, who act as a holding or custodian trustee.
 Its day to day management is carried out by the Management Committee, which meets a minimum of four times a year including the Annual General Meeting.
 The Committee is made up of representatives of all the village user groups (see Clubs/Societies page).
 As well as overseeing the general maintenance of the building, the Committee raises funds.
 The main fundraising event is now the Grand Draw which is run in conjunction with Kingston Fun Day in August and a 200 club which is run from October to September with monthly draws sharing the ticket sales with the Reading Room.
 The 200 club rules are here.